 - Two keyboards and barcode readers,

-- Two mice.
+- Two mice,

-- Two HUBs,
+- Two HUBs.

 - Four printers or USB-RS232 adaptors,

 - One touch screen.

 - One mass storage device,

-- Four smartcard readers.
+- Two smartcard readers.

+- One audio device.

 3.4.2 - Connecting a USB Keyboard

 The USB keyboard is automatically detected by the Axel terminal.